szabgab/perlmaven.com/books/perl-testing/src/test-more/fake-test-coverage.md

 {% embed include file="src/examples/mutation/lib/MyMath.pm" %}

 We have two tests.
 The `multiply` test check one case for which the `multiply` function happens to return the correct value.
-In the case of the `add` function we call the function, but for some reason we don't compare the resuls.
+In the case of the `add` function we call the function, but for some reason we don't compare the result.

 {% embed include file="src/examples/mutation/t/test.t" %}